CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Performance Evaluation

-For FDD system (Fig.~\ref{fig:performance-regular-robustness-generalization-fdd}), the proposed \Model{} achieves the highest $\mathrm{MeanRank}$ in both \Regular{} and \Robustness{} scenarios, with a $\mathrm{MeanRank}$ of 1.62 and a $\mathbf{P}_{\mathrm{rank1}}$ of 43.8\% in \Regular{} testing, and a $\mathrm{MeanRank}$ of 1.69 and a $\mathbf{P}_{\mathrm{rank1}}$ of 40.7\% in \Robustness{} testing.
+For FDD system (Fig.~\ref{fig:performance-regular-robustness-generalization-fdd}), the proposed \Model{} achieves the highest $\mathrm{MeanRank}$ in both \Regular{} and \Robustness{} scenarios, with a $\mathrm{MeanRank}$ of 1.62 and a $\mathbf{P}_{\mathrm{rank1}}$ of 44.4\% in \Regular{} testing, and a $\mathrm{MeanRank}$ of 1.71 and a $\mathbf{P}_{\mathrm{rank1}}$ of 38.7\% in \Robustness{} testing.
 Under \Generalization{} testing, however, all models exhibit significant degradation compared to TDD.
 Due to the inherent difficulty of FDD prediction, which requires inter-band inference, none of the methods achieve reliable generalization to unseen scenarios, resulting in wide rank distributions across all models.
+Similar to TDD, Wiener ranks near the bottom in FDD across all tracks, indicating that simple statistical models are insufficient for both duplexing modes.

 The overall comparison between TDD and FDD underscores the greater complexity of cross-band prediction in FDD and highlights the need for scenario-specific modeling and adaptive training strategies, such as distribution-shift detection and retraining \cite{jiang2024enhancing, yang2019deep}, to ensure reliable inference performance.